RjPatil27/ACA-Project/README.md

 real-time image processing and analysis.
 It is very well known that image processing algorithms are \
 resource-intensive and time-consuming.
 Although CPUs nowadays are capable and powerful enough; \
 performing image processing on a single-core CPU is uneconomical.
 For the last few years, \
-there has been a new trend of  using multi-core architecture for performing image processing by \ exploiting parallelism in algorithms.
+there has been a new trend of  using multi-core architecture for performing image processing by \n exploiting parallelism in algorithms.
 The increasing computing power and programmability of \
 multi-core architectures offer promising opportunities for parallelizing image processing algorithms. \ Significant performance gains over traditional CPU implementations can be achieved by taking advantage \